OasisLMF/OasisPiWind/mdk-builtin-lookup.rst

 to generate such an index from scratch from a source area peril dict.
 CSV file.
 The index is stored as a set of binary files, and it has a number of properties which be fine-tuned at the point of creation as well as when it is running.

 1.3.
-The columns of the area peril CSV file must represent mappings of an area peril function, which must be a function of the area polygon corner points, and peril and coverage type.
+The columns of the area peril CSV file must represent mappings of an area peril function, which must be a function of the area polygons, and peril and coverage type.
 For example, in an upcoming upgrade of the PiWind model, which will support the wind storm surge (``WSS``) and wind tropical cyclone (``WTC``) perils, and buildings and contents coverage types (1, 3), the area peril dict.
 CSV file defines the columns